Quick Answer: Best Garage Sauna

 Can you put a sauna in the garage?

 Yes.
 Most garages are ideal — nearby electrical panels, level concrete floors, and plenty of unused space.
-You need 7–8 feet of ceiling clearance, a level floor, and either a 120V outlet (infrared) or a dedicated 240V circuit (traditional).
+You need 7–8 feet of ceiling clearance, a level floor, and either a 120V outlet (most Clearlight infrared saunas) or a dedicated 240V circuit (traditional).

 Do you need a permit for a garage sauna?

 Pre-fabricated kits are freestanding and don't modify your structure, so building permits typically aren't required.
-The 240V electrical work may need a permit depending on your municipality.
+The 240V electrical work for traditional saunas may need a permit depending on your municipality.

 Is an infrared or traditional sauna better for a garage?